Poll: Biden approval falls in Colorado, more disapprove than approve - NewsBreak

 Voters have made up their minds more about Biden’s performance in the last month.
 Only 7.8% said they have no opinion.Poll: Bennet still ahead in narrowing US Senate race

 They made up their minds against his performance.
-The share who approve of Biden dropped one point, while the share who disapprove grew 4.6 points.
+The share who approve of Biden dropped 1 point, while the share who disapprove grew 4.6 points.

 Biden has lost approval among independent voters, even as Democrats are supporting him more strongly.